-- (a) A certificate of adequacy of public school facilities that has been obtained pursuant to subsection 16.3(d) before an application for approval of a subdivision preliminary plat, minor subdivision final plat, site plan, special use permit, or special use permit modification, or for a conditional zoning district containing residential uses has been submitted shall expire unless the developer submits and the town accepts as complete an application for approval of that subdivision preliminary plat, minor subdivision final plat, site plan, special use permit, or special use permit modification, or for a conditional zoning district containing residential uses within ninety (90) days of the date of the certificate of adequacy of public school facilities and receives the requested approval within two (2) years of the date of the certificate of adequacy of public school facilities. - (b) A certificate of adequacy of public school facilities issued in connection with approval of a subdivision preliminary plat, minor subdivision final plat, site plan, special use permit, or special use permit modification, or for a conditional zoning district containing residential uses shall expire automatically upon the expiration or such plat, plan, or permit approval."
+- (a) A certificate of adequacy of public school facilities that has been obtained pursuant to subsection 16.3(d) before an application for approval of a subdivision preliminary plat, minor subdivision final plat, site plan, special use permit, or special use permit major modification, or for a conditional zoning district containing residential uses has been submitted shall expire unless the developer submits and the town accepts as complete an application for approval of that subdivision preliminary plat, minor subdivision final plat, site plan, special use permit, or special use permit major modification, or for a conditional zoning district containing residential uses within ninety (90) days of the date of the certificate of adequacy of public school facilities and receives the requested approval within two (2) years of the date of the certificate of adequacy of public school facilities. - (b) A certificate of adequacy of public school facilities issued in connection with approval of a subdivision preliminary plat, minor subdivision final plat, site plan, special use permit, or special use permit modification, or for a conditional zoning district containing residential uses shall expire automatically upon the expiration or such plat, plan, or permit approval."

-Section 100 - Article 5 - Design and Development Standards.
-Section 5.16.7 (c) is hereby amended to read as follows:
+Section 93 - Article 5 - Design and Development Standards.
+Section 5.16. - Adequate public school facilities.
+Section 5.16.7 - Applicability to Previously Approved Projects and Projects Pending Approval, subsection (c) is hereby amended to read as follows:

-"The provisions of this article shall not apply to minor changes modifications to subdivision preliminary plat, site plan, special use permit, or special use permit modification approvals issued prior to the effective date of this article so long as the approvals have not expired and the proposed minor changes modifications do not increase the number of dwelling units authorized within the development by more than five (5) percent or five (5) dwelling units, whichever is less."
+"(c) The provisions of this article shall not apply to minor changes modifications to subdivision preliminary plat, site plan, special use permit, or special use permit major modification approvals issued prior to the effective date of this article so long as the approvals have not expired and the proposed minor changes modifications do not increase the number of dwelling units authorized within the development by more than five (5) percent or five (5) dwelling units, whichever is less."

-Section 101 - Article 5 - Design and Development Standards.
-Section 5.16.7 (d) is hereby amended to read as follows:
+Section 94 - Article 5 - Design and Development Standards.
+Section 5.16. - Adequate public school facilities.
+Section 5.16.7 - Applicability to Previously Approved Projects and Projects Pending Approval, subsection (d) is hereby amended to read as follows: